cosmos/sdk-tutorials/academy/xl-run-prod/4-network.md

 Setting up your node and identifying other peers is important.
 However, this is not the only network configuration available.
 Look into `~/.myprojectd/config/config.toml` for tweaks.

-If you change parameters in this file, you are not going to affect the ability of the network to reach consensus on blocks.
+If you change the parameters in this file, you are not going to affect the ability of the network to reach consensus on blocks.
 Parameters that are necessary for consensus are all in the genesis file.

 [Parameters in `config.toml`](https://docs.tendermint.com/v0.34/tendermint-core/configuration.html) can be divided into two broad categories:

-1. **Network scoped**.
-By changing these, you change the posture of your node at the risk of disrupting the ability of other nodes to communicate with yours.
+1. **Network scoped:** by changing these, you change the posture of your node at the risk of disrupting the ability of other nodes to communicate with yours.
 Examples include `max_num_inbound_peers` and `handshake_timeout`.
-2. **Single node scoped**.
-These only matter to your node.
+2. **Single node scoped:** these only matter to your node.
 Examples include `db_backend` and `log_level`.

 Among the network-scoped parameters, some deal with the intricacies of BFT, such as `timeout_prevote` and `timeout_precommit_delta`.
 If you want to tweak them away from their defaults, you can search for more information.
 [Here](https://forum.cosmos.network/t/consensus-timeouts-explained/1421) is as good a place to start as any other.